wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 If you are reading this tutorial, you most certainly aren’t new to Salesforce, but before you start, let’s make sure that you have the correct setup.

-* You need to be a System Administration in the Org to install the package.
+* You need to be a System Administrator in the Org to install the package.
 * Before installing this directly on your production Org, why don’t you deploy it in a sandbox environment?
-They call these developer accounts, and you can get as many as you like here: [Developer Signup](https://developer.salesforce.com/signup).
+They call these developer accounts, and you can get as many as you like here: [Developer Sign-up](https://developer.salesforce.com/signup).

 By the time you have gone through the onboarding flow, you will have your OWN developer instance of Salesforce, and you can do whatever you like without breaking anything!